-A large number of deprecated methods, fields, and configuration options were removed in the transition to version 9.
-If any of those removals trigger significant problems for the user community, then the deletion may be reverted in a later release.
+A large number of deprecated methods, fields, and configuration options were removed in the transition from to version 9.
+If any of those removals triggers significant problems for the user community that the deletion may be reverted in a later release.